mcfriend99/mysql/docs/index.md

 ## Important Notice

-The library currently only supports MySQL 5.7 and below.
+- The library currently only supports MySQL 5.7 and below.
+- There is no support for prepared statements yet.

 ## Connecting to MySQL